 The requirement in previous data protection laws to notify the national data protection authority of data processing operations is abolished and replaced by a more general obligation of the controllers to keep extensive internal records of their data protection activities.
 The level of detail required is far more granular compared to many existing Member State notification requirements.
 There is some relief granted to organizations employing fewer than 250 people though the exemption is very narrowly drafted.

 - Performing data protection impact assessment for high risk processing (Article 35)

-A data protection impact assessment will become a mandatory pre-requisite before processing personal data for processing which is likely to result in a high risk to the rights and freedoms of individuals.
-Specific examples are set out of high risk processing requiring impact assessments including: automated processing including profiling that produce legal effects or similarly significantly affect individuals; processing of sensitive personal data; and systematic monitoring of publicly accessible areas on a large scale.
+A data protection impact assessment has become a mandatory pre-requisite before processing personal data for processing which is likely to result in a high risk to the rights and freedoms of individuals.
+Specific examples of high risk processing requiring impact assessments include: automated processing including profiling that produce legal effects or similarly significantly affect individuals; processing of sensitive personal data; and systematic monitoring of publicly accessible areas on a large scale.
 DPOs, where in place, have to be consulted.
 Where the impact assessment indicates high risks in the absence of measures to be taken by the controller to mitigate the risk, the supervisory authority must also be consulted (Article 36) and may second guess the measures proposed by the controller and has the power to require the controller to impose different or additional measures (Article 58).